mobinmob/void-66-services/conf/void-66-conf.md

 `void-66-services` contains service frontend files for Void Linux.

  Currently these packages are in a [PR](https://github.com/void-linux/void-packages/pull/25743).
-In order to install them one can build them from the PR or install them from the unofficial void-66 repo.
+In order to install them one can build them from the PR or install them from the unofficial void-66 repo -only for x86_64.

  ### 2.1 Installing packages from the void-66 repo.
  - Add the repo: